 This study investigates whether naturally occurring lotteries, which approximate random assignment, can be used to evaluate the long-term effects of instructional alignment—standards, curricula, and assessments that build on one another from pre-K to elementary school—on children in Boston Public Schools.
 It concludes that they can.

-The COVID -19 pandemic has dramatically affected colleges’ operations and students’ educational experiences, severely strained budgets, and created unprecedented financial and emotional stress for students, faculty, and staff.
-As colleges adapt to an evolving landscape, they need immediate solutions to support and retain students, as well as to continue to focus on...
+The COVID-19 pandemic has dramatically affected colleges’ operations and students’ educational experiences, severely strained budgets, and created unprecedented financial and emotional stress for students, faculty, and staff.
+As colleges adapt to an evolving landscape, they need immediate solutions to support and retain students, as well as to...

 A Synthesis of Post-Program Effects in Higher Education